angelrodes/Matlab_for_Geoscientists/README.md

 # Matlab for Geoscientists
 Slides for the course "Matlab for Geoscientists".
-Supporting data and scripts generated during the course are in the folder "data_and_scripts".
+Supporting data and scripts generated during the course are in the folder "files_and_scripts".
 Ángel Rodés, 2019

 ## Licence